awslabs/s3-connector-for-pytorch/s3torchbenchmarking/README.md

     cd s3torchbenchmkaring

-To get started, launch an EC2 instance with a GPU (we used a [g5.2xlarge](https://aws.amazon.com/ec2/instance-types/g5/)), choosing the [AWS Deep Learning AMI GPU PyTorch 2.0.1 (Amazon Linux 2)](https://aws.amazon.com/releasenotes/aws-deep-learning-ami-gpu-pytorch-2-0-amazon-linux-2/) as your AMI.
+The tests can be run locally, or you can launch an EC2 instance with a GPU(we used a [g5.2xlarge](https://aws.amazon.com/ec2/instance-types/g5/)), choosing the [AWS Deep Learning AMI GPU PyTorch 2.0.1 (Amazon Linux 2)](https://aws.amazon.com/releasenotes/aws-deep-learning-ami-gpu-pytorch-2-0-amazon-linux-2/) as your AMI.
 Activate the venv within this machine by running: